How wonderful would it be if we never become unhappy? As they say, it would be in the heavens.

 Happiness Can Be Found in the Darkest of Times

 Ignorance has always been compared to darkness and wisdom has always been compared to light.

 And it is the same light that Dumbledore talks about in his famous quote.

 True knowledge of existence and the universe always tells us that we are the universe, that we never really die, and that joy is the natural state of existence.

 Yes, our physical body may wither away, but even that does not actually die, it just transforms into other forms of energy.

-We have to unite with the undivided universal consciousness by getting out of the cocoon of the individual and the egoic by raising our level of our consciousness.
+We have to unite with the undivided universal consciousness by getting out of the cocoon of the individual and the egoic by raising the level of our consciousness.

 We will feel the touch of eternity and the infinite bliss and know that we, just like the universal energy, the one source, are ageless and deathless.
 And our sorrow will dissolve.